An In-depth Evaluation of Large Language Models in Sentence Simplification with Error-based Human Assessment: Annotation Result Analysis

 \subsubsection{Redundancy}

-The simplifications introduced redundancies, failing to contribute meaningfully to the simplification of the sentence or to enhance clarity.
-In the example below, Control-T5 replaced `biochemist' with `biochemist and scientist', which seems redundant due to the overlapping parts in meanings.
-In contrast, GPT-4 avoided this issue.
+Simplifications introduced redundancies, failing to contribute meaningfully to the simplification of the sentence or to enhance clarity.
+This was only observed in Control-T5's simplifications with four reported cases.
+In the example below, Control-T5 replaces `biochemist' with `biochemist and scientist, ' which seems redundant due to the overlapping parts in meanings.

-\begin{description} \item[Source:] Their granddaughter Hélène Langevin-Joliot is a professor of nuclear physics at the University of Paris, and their grandson Pierre Joliot, who was named after Pierre Curie, is a noted \underline{biochemist}. \item[Control-T5 Simplification Output:] Their granddaughter Hélène Langevin-Joliot is a professor of nuclear physics at the University of Paris.
-Their grandson Pierre Joliot is also a well-known \underline{biochemist and scientist}. \item[GPT-4 Simplification Output:] Their granddaughter, Hélène Langevin-Joliot, teaches nuclear physics at the University of Paris.
-Their grandson, Pierre Joliot, named after Pierre Curie, is a famous \underline{biochemist}. \end{description}
+\begin{description} \item[Source:] Their granddaughter Hélène Langevin-Joliot is a professor of nuclear physics at the University of Paris, and their grandson Pierre Joliot, who was named after Pierre Curie, is a noted \underline{biochemist}. \item[Control-T5:] Their granddaughter Hélène Langevin-Joliot is a professor of nuclear physics at the University of Paris.
+Their grandson Pierre Joliot is also a well-known \underline{biochemist and scientist}. \end{description}